atlasgibson559/parallaxpp/README.md

 # Parallax Framework

-**Parallax** is a lightweight, modular roleplay framework built for Garry's Mod.
-It is designed from the ground up to give serious roleplay communities the tools they need to build stable, flexible, and immersive experiences.
-Parallax focuses on performance, clean structure, and full control for developers who want to avoid the clutter and legacy issues of older frameworks.
+**Parallax** is a light-weight, modular roleplay framework for Garry's Mod.
+It's built from the ground up to give roleplay servers the capabilities to create stable, dynamic, and immersive experiences.
+Parallax prioritizes performance, organization, and total control for developers who wish to avoid both the bloat and legacy issues of other existing frameworks.

-Whether you're creating a Half-Life universe roleplay, a military server, a modern city setting, or something completely original, Parallax gives you the foundation to bring your ideas to life.
+No matter if it's a Half-Life universe roleplay, a military server, a city set in the present time, or something else, Parallax offers you the foundation on which to make your vision a reality.

 ---

 ## Features

-Parallax comes with a wide range of features that are useful for developers and server owners:
+Parallax has a wide array of useful features for developers and server owners alike:

-* **Modular Architecture**
+- **Modular Architecture**
   Code is separated into small, independent modules that make it easier to maintain, update, and debug.
 Each system only does one job, making it easier to extend or replace.

-* **Custom UI System**
+- **Custom UI System**
   A fully customizable user interface system inspired by Valve's Gamepad UI design, allowing developers to build immersive menus and HUDs that match the tone of their server.

-* **Inventory System**
+- **Inventory System**
   Items are stored based on weight rather than slots.
 This system allows more realism, as players need to consider the size and weight of what they carry rather than just a fixed number of items.

-* **Database Support**
+- **Database Support**
   Built-in support for both SQLite and MySQL.
 This makes it possible to run development tests offline with SQLite and switch to MySQL for live servers.

-* **Secure Networking**
+- **Secure Networking**
   Parallax includes a custom networking layer that compresses and encrypts data, reducing lag and preventing client-side exploits or sniffing.

-* **Schema System**
+- **Schema System**
   Items, factions, classes, and more can be defined through simple Lua files inside your schema.
 This makes it easy to separate content from the framework and keep things organized.

-* **Enforced Code Standards**
+- **Enforced Code Standards**
   All code is written using K\&R Lua formatting and documented with LDoc, making it easy to read and modify even after a long time.

 ---